MrDorak/dockerized-githooks/README.md

 - `commit-msg` : adds a [skip-ci] tag at the end of your commit if pushing on a feature branch

-- `post-merge` : creates a `conf.txt` file containing the prefered webpack config for future runs (defaults to 'dev') and then runs 'yarn install' and then 'yarn run dev' (or 'yarn run watch' based on `conf.txt`) if any change is detected in the corresponding file or directory
+- `post-merge` : creates a `conf.txt` file containing the prefered webpack config for future runs (defaults to 'dev') then runs 'yarn install' and then 'yarn run dev' (or 'yarn run watch' based on `conf.txt`) if any change is detected in the corresponding file or directory

-- `post-checkout` : same as `post-merge`, runs 'yarn install' and runs 'yarn run dev' (or 'yarn run watch' based on `conf.txt`) if any change is detected in the corresponding file or directory
+- `post-checkout` : same as `post-merge`, runs 'yarn install' and then runs 'yarn run dev' (or 'yarn run watch' based on `conf.txt`) if any change is detected in the corresponding file or directory